SQL-like DSL for Multilayer Networks

 Py3plex provides a Domain-Specific Language (DSL) for querying and analyzing multilayer networks using SQL-like syntax.
 This intuitive interface allows users to filter nodes and edges, compute network measures, and perform complex analyses with simple, readable queries.

-DSL v2 introduces several major improvements:
+DSL v2 (Current) introduces several major improvements:

 • Python Builder API: Chainable, type-hinted query construction